COBOL-Kid/Capstone/Planning/UserStories.md

         - A list of completed maintenance items with the completed date and mileage.

     I see options to:
-        - Click next to an item to add a maintenance record for that item.
+        - Click next to a non-complete maintainence item to add maintenance record for that item.
+        - Click next to a completed maintenance item to edit the comments.
+        - Click next to a completed maintenance item to delete it.
-        - Click next to an item to add a reminder for that item.
+        - Click next to a non-completed maintenance item to add/edit a reminder for that item.
         - Create a custom reminder.
         - Add a custom maintainence record.